-Scots make Butler smile but menacing Boks await
+Scots make Butler smile, but menacing Boks await

 They will show respect and all that but will believe they have nothing to fear from Scotland.
 That will not be exclusive to Scotland, of course.
 After their humbling of New Zealand on Friday night at Twickenham, the Springboks will not be sweating it all that much, no matter who's down the other end.
 Scotland, Ireland, France, New Zealand again.
 Whatever.

 If there was a hope before Friday that Scotland might catch the Boks cold in game one of the World Cup then the Boks trampled that notion underfoot against the beleaguered All Blacks.
-It was as big an evisceration as can been seen between two major nations, an historic shoeing, a display of unbelievable power that sends South Africa to France with an increased aura while ensuring that the previously buoyant Kiwis turn up like lost lambs.
+It was as big an evisceration as can have been seen between two major nations, a historic shoeing, a display of unbelievable power that sends South Africa to France with an increased aura while ensuring that the previously buoyant Kiwis turn up like lost lambs.

 If New Zealand are being blasted to the highest heavens by this lot then how on earth can Scotland compete?
 South Africa's game has evolved.
 They have monsters but they also have mavericks, players in the back line with pace and devilment and a licence to play.
 They look a terrifying prospect with and without the ball.
-A complete side that looks to be timing their run just right.
+A complete side that look to be timing their run just right.

 In that context, there was not a lot that Scotland could do against Georgia that would have worked as a statement to South Africa.
 A 50-pointer would hardly have made the Boks blink.
-What have you got to be worried about when you have eight world class forwards starting and another seven on the bench?
+What have you got to be worried about when you have eight world-class forwards starting and another seven on the bench?

 Scotland take small step back